beowolx/haiku-search/README.md

 - Improve code documentation

 ## Contributing
-Contributions to Haiku are welcome!
+Contributions to Haiku-Search are welcome!
 If you're looking to contribute, please:
 - Check out the current issues on GitHub, especially those tagged as "good first issue".
 - Fork the repository and make your changes.
 - Write clear, commented code.